 This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
 Content includes roles and responsibilities of adults in meeting children's diverse needs, the promotion of healthy lifestyle practices, understanding common childhood illnesses and injuries, meeting health, nutrition and safety standards, and planning nutritious meals that are appropriate for each child.

-Prerequisite: ECE 121 and ECE 124 (both C or better), and current Illinois State Police criminal background check required.
+Prerequisite: ECE 121 AND ECE 124 or EDU124 (both C or better), and current Illinois State Police criminal background check required.
 Current medical documentation may be required.

 This course prepares students to complete authentic, alternative, classroom-based assessments on young children, as well as mange standardized tests in an appropriate manner.
 The course will further provide the student with the knowledge and skills to interpret and use the information gained to plan curriculum that is responsive to and supportive of children's learning and development.
 Students will have the opportunity to engage in assessment processes through classroom observations, providing each student with a stronger understanding of child development skills.
 Students learn about and explore a variety of age, linguistically, individually, and culturally appropriate formal and informal assessments.
 Students will practice gathering and sharing information on each child's skills, abilities, interests and needs, birth through age 8.
 Includes required daytime field experience hours in diverse settings.